MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-build-deploy-jenkins.md

 For a quick guide on connecting to Team Services, read [Connect to Team Services](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/connect-to-visual-studio-team-services).

 You'll also need an app that you want to deploy stored in a Git repository.
-Using it, you'll configure the required plugins in Jenkins to interface with Team Services for automated deployment to Azure.
-This tutorial uses a sample app (provided below) that you can use as you follow along if you don't have one yet.

 You can skip the next two sections if you have your own app in a Git repo.